RaadKamal/raadkamal.github.io/README.md

 ## Prerequisite :

 ### Markdown
-Markdown is a lightweight markup language with plain-text-formatting syntax, created in 2004 by John Gruber and Aaron Swartz.
-Markdown is often used for formatting readme files, writing messages in online discussion forums, and to create rich text using a plain text editor.
+"Markdown is a lightweight markup language with plain-text-formatting syntax, created in 2004 by John Gruber and Aaron Swartz.
+Markdown is often used for formatting readme files, writing messages in online discussion forums, and to create rich text using a plain text editor"
 Here are some helpful links to start with:
 - [Markdown Guide ](https://www.markdownguide.org/basic-syntax/)
 - [Download MarkdownPad](https://www.markdownpad.com/)
 - [Online Editor](https://dillinger.io/)

+Despite having limited flexibility to create your resume with Markdown.
+If you ever want to choose Microsoft word, you might consider reading this paragraph quoted from Andrew Etter's book named "Modern Technical Writing".

+> Even though Word will give you an opportunity to write up you resume and export it as PDF, it is not enough suitable to generate a HTML formatted documentation which you can keep in several versions.Also Word is only available for windows and macOS.

+>Markdown is crossplatform and free so it is supreior in every meaningful way.

 ### Github
  A personal GitHub account is required to host your resume.